-The Auditing and Assurance Standards Board (AUASB) issues Auditing Standard ASA 402 Audit Considerations Relating to an Entity Using a Service Organisation pursuant to the requirements of the legislative provisions and the Strategic Direction explained below.
+The Auditing and Assurance Standards Board (AUASB) is proposing to re-issue Auditing Standard ASA 402 Audit Considerations Relating to Entities Using Service Organisations pursuant to the requirements of the legislative provisions and the Strategic Direction explained below.

 The AUASB is an independent statutory board of the Australian Government established under section 227A of the Australian Securities and Investments Commission Act 2001, as amended (ASIC Act).
-Under section 336 of the Corporations Act 2001, the AUASB may make Auditing Standards for the purposes of the corporations legislation.
+Under section 336 of the Corporations Act 2001, the AUASB may make Australian Auditing Standards for the purposes of the corporations legislation.
 These Auditing Standards are legislative instruments under the Legislative Instruments Act 2003.